 As 3D seismic sale contracts are generally larger than 2D seismic sale contracts, the percentage of seismic data library revenues generated from 2D and 3D seismic data can fluctuate significantly depending on the number of 3D seismic sale contracts signed during a given period.
-The breakdowns between 2016 and 2015 was not, however, significantly different as can be seen in the chart below.
+In both the three and nine months ended September 30, 2016, the Company licensed more 3D data than in the comparable periods in 2015.